5 reasons why Git based resume is awesome

 I did not expect this feature at first, but really easy to brush up my resume.

-When my developer friend checked my resume before applying, I sent him to the URL.
+I have asked my friend, great Polish developer, to check my resume before applying to a company, I sent him to the URL.
 He saw my repository and corrected my mistakes and created Pull Request.
 He refactored my resume!
 I check the difference and merged the PR.
 Really great experience.

 3. Easier to design

 I can customize my resume layout with my knowledge of CSS.
-It looked easier to know how to customize it with MS Word.
+It looked easier than customizing it with MS Word.
 I could not even implement flex-box like vertical layout.

 I can use Sketch to customize design, but Sketch is not for writing, though it is great tool for creating design prototype.